Some things need explaining in the resume to provide context about your work. What are those things? Let’s take a look.

 One of the biggest hurdles of a person asking interview questions is trying to get you to talk about something similar to what they need you to do.
 Sure, they can explain what they do, but that doesn’t help them know if you can do the work and produce their business results.

 You want them to have as many easy ways as possible to create questions that help them see your work relating to what they need to have done.

 Explaining what companies do helps them bring up similar work they do.
 Showing you can manage a budget gets them to ask about what you did to achieve your budget goals — and automatically grants you respect for managing whatever that number is on the resume.

-And numbers in business results, outside of being worthwhile in and of themselves, allow the person to ask about the result which gives you the ability to share a hero’s journey from problem, to tasks taken, mountains moved, just to achieve those business results.
+And numbers in business results, outside of being worthwhile in and of themselves, allow the person to ask about the result which gives you the ability to share a hero’s journey from the problem to tasks taken, mountains moved, just to achieve those business results.

 It’s like I say: Bait the interviewer to ask good questions.
-You do that through context in your resume.
+You do that through the context of your resume.